 However, let’s say that the stock is trading at $90 on the expiration date, and the holder exercises the option.
 Now you are obligated to buy their 100 shares of XYZ Stock for $100 each.
 The cost to you: $100 x 100 shares = $10,000.
 You can continue holding the shares or immediately sell them on the open market for $90 each ($90 x 100 = $9,000).
 One way to calculate your total return on the trade is the $9,000 sale price minus the $10,000 purchase price plus the premium you earned on the initial sale.
 So your return would be ($9,000 – $10,000 + $500) = -$500.

 The $500 you initially collect isn’t money you have to contribute to make the trade, though.
 Brokers require margin – a percentage of the trade’s value – to be kept in your account to initiate and maintain this type of trade.
 So comparing the gain with the margin requirement can also be a useful return calculation.

 When selling puts, the lower the underlying share price below the strike price on the expiration date, the more money you lose on the trade.
-Therefore, selling puts can be a risky strategy, because the price of the stock can go all the way to zero and you would still need to purchase the shares for $100 apiece from the holder.
+This makes selling puts a risky strategy, because the price of the stock can go all the way to zero and you would still need to purchase the shares at the strike price from the holder.

 Concluding Thoughts on Put Options